spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 android camera in linphone chromium usw

-its not working on rpi but on amd64 because libv4l2 and h264_v4l2m2m are the same devices
+its not working on rpi but on amd64 because libv4l2 and h264_v4l2m2m are the same devices on rpi

 so only amd64 and i386